au-ts/libvmm/docs/camkes_to_cp_guide.md

 ### `connectors`, `connections` and *`memory regions`*, *`channels`*

 CAmkES provides various `connectors` for communication (e.g., `seL4VirtQueues`) and shared memory (e.g., `seL4RPCDataport`) for different purposes.
 There are also connectors for specific types of servers (e.g., `seL4Ethdriver`).
 Some connectors (e.g., `seL4VMDTBPassthrough`), are even used as ways to hack the build system.
 In contrast, seL4CP provides strictly minimum supports for memory mapping with *`memory regions`* and IPCs/notifications with *`channels`*.
-With seL4CP, it is up to you to implement the mechanisms you need.
+With seL4CP, it is up to you to implement the specific mechanisms you need.

-With the help of *`memory regions`*, *`channels`* and potentially libraries that run on top of seL4CP (currently we only have a ready-to-merge [`libsharedringbuffer`][Lucy ShRingBuf] available), you might be able to implement similar features on seL4CP for most of the [standard `connectors`][std conn] and some of the [global `connectors`][glob conn].
+With the help of *`memory regions`*, *`channels`* and potentially libraries that run on top of seL4CP (such as the [`libsharedringbuffer`][Lucy ShRingBuf] library), you might be able to implement similar features on seL4CP for most of the [standard `connectors`][std conn] and some of the [global `connectors`][glob conn].

-An example of a global `connector` is `seL4RPCDataportSignal`, which combines a `dataport` and a seL4 notification channel.
+An example of a global `connector` is `seL4RPCDataportSignal`, which combines a `dataport` and a seL4 notification object.
 The following example is a common use case of this connector:
 ```c
 procedure DriverInterface {
     // some cool APIs